wahibhaq/wahibhaq.github.io/community-work/pakistan-tourism.md

 ### Travel Documentaries

+  - Sindh has been home to one of the oldest civilisations in the world.
+Stories are seeped into its soil, legends whispered across its land.
+In this [short film](https://www.facebook.com/dawndotcom/videos/392501691315376/UzpfSTE2MjQ5ODIxOTc4MzI1NzM6MjE1NDY0NjkxNDg2NjA5Ng/) #PakistanIsLegendary by Shanakht Studio, narrator [Eva zu Beck](https://www.facebook.com/evazubeck/?eid=ARD7rLhisdfwj2wi5QmFcd7ueVSzbb1ckkZLuZgsWfTZE2c4aGxmmNLlR8wWkeDDcmnBGPJSNFvltugL&fref=tag) tells us about the star-crossed lovers Sohni and Mahiwal, shares the legend of Udero Lal, and visits the shrine of Shah Abdul Latif Bhitai.
   - [Zabardast](https://www.youtube.com/watch?v=AkigzUFr3ys) is the video on intimate travel diary of an incredible freeride expedition into the heart of the Karakoram range.
 It will start [screening](https://www.picture-organic-clothing.com/en/poster/zabardast/) in December 2018.
   - [Baboon valley](https://www.youtube.com/watch?v=uEQmLKl-8zQ) from [Ali Ahmed](https://www.facebook.com/aliahmedtraveldiaries/): Beautifully shot video of Baboon Valley, Patlian Lake and Neelum Valley.
   - [Gilgit Baltistan.](https://www.youtube.com/watch?v=lprqtvNXmv8) (Made by Qammer Wazir): Aerial view of different places in Gilgit Baltistan including Skardu, Karakoram Highway, Deosai, Hunza Nagar, Ataabad Lake, Kachura Lakes and Shigar valley.